jovandeginste/medisana-bs/README.md

 # TODO

+* Work out event handler framework for custom parsing of data
-* Send out mails when new data was received.
+* Send out mails when new data was received (as a first custom parser)